-I’m a cognitive neuroscientist, a digital media entrepreneur (check out www.planetwonderreel.pw) and a Luke Cage fan.
+I’m a cognitive neuroscientist with a doctorate in educational psychology, a digital media entrepreneur (check out www.planetwonderreel.pw) and a Mandelorian fan.
 But none of those is precisely why I’m here.

 I’m here because, as I travel the world of children’s media (I mean literally travel, one conference to the next), I hear more nonsense about kids, their media experiences and their cognitive, social and emotional development than you can shake a stick at.